 What do you need to start an agritourism

 It is necessary to conform to a specific standard in order to start a new business, and this is also extended to agritourism.
 We will now analyze in detail the fundamental requirements.

 As for all the business activities in Italy, if you want to start a business in the agricultural management field, first of all, you have to get the Italian VAT (Partita Iva).
 This is one of the prerequisites.

-2) Apply at the Italian Business Register
+2) Apply to the Italian Business Register

 Another fundamental requirement is the registration of your future business at the Italian Business Register (Registro delle Imprese – Register of Companies).
-The registration should be completed as usual at the competence Chamber of Commerce (Camera di Commercio), attaching all the necessary documentation.
+The registration should be completed at the competence Chamber of Commerce (Camera di Commercio), attaching all the necessary documentation.

 3) Open a Tax Account